Novartis/cellxgene-gateway/README.md

 * `CELLXGENE_LOCATION` - the location of the cellxgene executable, e.g. `~/anaconda2/envs/cellxgene/bin/cellxgene`
 * `CELLXGENE_DATA` - a directory that can contain subdirectories with `.h5ad` data files, *without* trailing slash, e.g. `/mnt/cellxgene_data`
 Optional environment variables:
+* `CELLXGENE_ARGS` - catch-all variable that can be used to pass additional command line args to cellxgene server
 * `EXTERNAL_HOST` - the hostname and port from the perspective of the web browser, typically `localhost:5005` if running locally.
 Defaults to "localhost:{GATEWAY_PORT}"
 * `EXTERNAL_PROTOCOL` - typically http when running locally, can be https when deployed if the gateway is behind a load balancer or reverse proxy that performs https termination.
 Default value "http"
 * `GATEWAY_IP` - ip addess of instance gateway is running on, mostly used to display SSH instructions.
 Defaults to `socket.gethostbyname(socket.gethostname())`